bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:34 AM CT, May 31</p>
+<p class="updated_time"> Latest data: 08:15 AM CT, May 31</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 86°, which is 0° **warmer** than yesterday.
-Tomorrow is expected to be 0° *colder* than today.
+Today's high is 83°, which is 2° *colder* than yesterday.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 61°
+- 63°
-- Clear
+- Mostly Clear
-- 62% humidity
+- 59% humidity
-- 9 mph wind
+- 8 mph wind
-- 0% cloud cover
+- 24% cloud cover
-- 27 AQI 🟩
+- 26 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>